 The lady came back with the supervisor in tow.
 She was a very good looking lady any man, under different circumstances, would cherish to buy a phone as opposed to demanding a lost one.
 The supervisor greeted Don Gambino and they sat down away from us.
 They held a conversation in low tones as we went about our business pacing up and down and looking mean.

-After three minutes or so, Don Gambino beckoned us pointing to the seats behind him and the supervisor.
+Three minutes or so into their discussion, Don Gambino beckoned us pointing to the seats behind him and the supervisor.

 When we were all sat, he said, “George, as I have just told you, these guys here can help me track my lost phone and whoever is using it will have to explain how they obtained the phone from this service center.
 And I am assuring you it is not a question of whether the phone will be found but when and whom it is going to be found with.
 These guys here are the best in the trade.”
 He turned over his shoulder to face us as well as for effect.
 He is a real actor, Don Gambino.
 I looked away suppressing a laugh.

 “We don’t have to go to such lengths Bob, I have told you that we will give you a replacement phone”, the supervisor said.